 Cover and keep refrigerated for up to 5 days.Print

 Peanut butter overnight oats are so yummy I could eat them everyday.
 This easy, healthy breakfast recipe is literally only 2 ingredients: peanut butter and oats.
+Made without milk and has no chia seeds.
 It takes only 5 minutes to prep.
 It's vegan, gluten-free, dairy-free and sugar-free.
 You can prep ahead and keep it in the refrigerator for up to a week for a quick, grab-and-go breakfast throughout the week.

 ⅓ cup "Old Fashioned" rolled oats